 No more than twelve (12) semester hours of graduate work can be transferred into a graduate program at AUM.
-To transfer such work, a student must have been admitted to a graduate degree program in the institution at which the work was taken.
-Such credit will not be accepted until the student has successfully completed nine (9) hours of work in the graduate program at AUM.
-Credit accepted after the required nine (9) hours of work at AUM must be acceptable to the student's advisor and to the dean in the appropriate college.
+Credit accepted must be acceptable to the student's advisor and to the dean in the appropriate college.
 The work must be pertinent to the student's plan of study and be within the seven-year time limit.
-A student who has completed a master's degree or a professional degree may request that 6 hours of credit be transferred to or within AUM.
+A student who has completed a master's degree or a professional degree may request that 12 hours of credit be transferred to or within AUM.
 It is the student's responsibility to apply for such credit and to apply for official transcripts of such work.